MicrosoftDocs/ATADocs/ATADocs/ata-threats.md

 In golden ticket attacks, an attacker steals the KBTGT's credentials, the Kerberos Golden Ticket.
 That ticket enables the attacker to create a TGT ticket offline, to be used to gain access to resources in the network.
 -	**Remote execution**
 Attackers can attempt to control your network by running code remotely on your domain controller.
+**Remote execution attempt – WMI exec**  - Attackers can attempt to control your network by running code remotely on your domain controller.
+ATA detects remote execution leveraging WMI methods to run code remotely.
 -	**Malicious replication requests** In Active Directory (AD) environments replication happens regularly between Domain Controllers.
 An attacker can spoof AD replication request (sometimes impersonating as a Domain Controller) allowing the attacker to retrieve the data stored in AD, including password hashes, without utilizing more intrusive techniques like Volume Shadow Copy.